-4 Confidential resources generally will not share identifiable information without the reporting individual's permission, unless:
+&lt;sup>4 Confidential resources generally will not share identifiable information without the reporting individual's permission, unless:

-[•] Sharing is required to address an imminent risk of harm to the safety of the community at large, the individual sharing the information, or another member of the community; or
+• Sharing is required to address an imminent risk of harm to the safety of the community at large, the individual sharing the information, or another member of the community; or

-[•] The individual alleged to have been harmed is a minor (under 18), in which case the Massachusetts Department of Children and Families must be notified.
+• The individual alleged to have been harmed is a minor (under 18), in which case the Massachusetts Department of Children and Families must be notified.

-Elder or disabled individual abuse has been alleged.
+• Elder or disabled individual abuse has been alleged.

-Policy.
-In addition, there are additional off-campus community resources; please see "Additional Resources for Individuals Who Have Experienced Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and/or Stalking" in Section V.E of the Sexual Misconduct Policy and "Additional Off-Campus Support and Resources - Shelters, Hotlines, Advocacy, and Support" in Section V.F. of the Sexual Misconduct Policy.
+Support and Resources - Shelters, Hotlines, Advocacy, and Support" in Section V.H. of the Sexual Misconduct Policy.

 If you have any questions about the resources available to you as a member of the College community, please contact the Director of Equal Opportunity.